RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 - Europe

 ## Chapters :
-By connecting, training and promoting cybersecurity(Hacking) as carrer in all states of India and country. we have taken the initiative to reach the mission and vision of RESETHACKER.
+By connecting, training and promoting cybersecurity(Hacking) as carrer in all states of India and other countries. we have taken the initiative to reach the mission and vision of RESETHACKER.

 #### INDIA